 - Chromebooks usually go for much lower than the MSRP so do not make an impulse purchase.
 Wait for price drops, which may sometimes go down by $100-200!

-Our picks for the best Chromebooks of 2024 are the Acer Chromebook Spin 714, the ExpertBook CX54 by ASUS, and the affordable Acer Chromebook Plus 515.
+Our picks for the best Chromebooks of 2025 are the Acer Chromebook Spin 714, the ExpertBook CX54 by ASUS, and the affordable Acer Chromebook Plus 515.
 They offer great performance, and displays, and are worth every penny.
 What are your thoughts on these ChromeOS devices?
 Let us know in the comments below.

 A laptop is referred to as a portable computer that can do most of the things a desktop PC can.
-While the term “laptop” is kind of synonymous with Windows notebook, a Chromebook also falls under this category, since they’re technically the same thing.
+While the term “laptop” is kind of synonymous with a Windows notebook, a Chromebook also falls under this category, since they’re technically the same thing.
 All Chromebooks can be laptops but all laptops need not be Chromebooks.

 Absolutely.
 Modern Chromebooks pack lots of capabilities and are some of the best machines you can buy for browsing, watching content, or even programming and running desktop applications thanks to Linux.